adrianrivadulla/FootNet/README.md

 # FootNet_Development

 Motion capture running analyses are oftentimes performed on convetional treadmills.
-The absence of force plates can be problematic for the detection for foot strike and toe off, which are critical for the comprhensive biomechanical analysis of running kinematics.
+The absence of force plates can be problematic for the detection for foot strike and toe off, which are critical for the comprehensive biomechanical analysis of running kinematics.
 FootNet is an algorithm for the detection of foot strike and toe off events on non-instrumented treadmills using segment and joint kinematics as input.
-The algorithm is based on a LSTM neural network architecture that has been trained, validated and tested using data from different labs, motion capture and treadmill systems, running speeds, running conditions and foot tracking models.
+The algorithm is based on an LSTM neural network architecture that has been trained, validated and tested using data from different labs, motion capture and treadmill systems, running speeds, running conditions and foot tracking models.
 Further details about FootNet development can be found in [REFTOSTUDY].
 This repository includes all the software used for the study.

 ## Data